davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 Since [compiler-builtins#411], the relevant symbols in `compiler_builtins` already have weak linkage.
-However, it is nevertheless not possible to simply remove the `mem` feature and have the symbols always be present.
+However, it is nevertheless not possible to simply remove the `mem` feature and have the symbols always be present:

-Some targets, such as those based on MinGW, do not have sufficient support for weak definitions (at least with the default linker).
-Furthermore, weak linkage has precedence over shared libraries and the symbols of a dynamically-linked `libc` should be preferred over `compiler_builtins`'s symbols.
+- Some targets, such as those based on MinGW, do not have sufficient support for weak definitions (at least with the default linker).
+- Weak linkage has precedence over shared libraries and the symbols of a dynamically-linked `libc` should be preferred over `compiler_builtins`'s symbols.

 ↩ [*`compiler-builtins-mem`*][compiler-builtins-mem]